FreeAndFair/ColoradoRLA/docs/runbook.md

 Note: do *not* use your browser's "back" arrow during the audit process.
-If the review screen does not match the Audit Board's interpretation, click the "Back" button. *(Ed. note: We intend to ensure that pressing the brower's back button is not harmful in a later delivery.)*
+If the review screen does not match the Audit Board's interpretation, click the "Back" button. *(Ed. note: We intend to ensure that pressing the brower's back button is not harmful in the phase-3 deliverable.)*

 ### 25.2.3 (A)(2) Ballot Polling Audits